-Batteries require space adjacent the UPS.
+In some cases, batteries require space adjacent the UPS.
 These are often placed in the technical room where all the systems needed to power, cool and control the imaging device are located.
-This room may be cooled with the building's comfort airconditioning system or a precision air conditioning system, which more tightly controls temperature and humidity in the environment.
+This room may be cooled with the building's comfort air-conditioning system or a precision air conditioning system, which more tightly controls temperature and humidity in the environment.
 Considering that this room also hosts batteries to provide energy back up to critical equipment, an accurate temperature control is needed.
-According to the EN50272-2 standard, in case of VRLA battery installation, a specific air quantity shall be supplied to the room to ensure proper ventilation.
-When a hospital's centralised chilled water pipeline is not available in the dedicated technical room, the deployment of a chiller to feed the MRI cooling system must be planned.
+When a hospital's centralized chilled water pipeline is not available in the dedicated technical room, the deployment of a chiller to feed the MRI cooling system must be planned.
 The average power of this chiller should range from 40 kVA to 70 kVA depending on the imaging system power and whether the chiller is used for other purposes.

-Hybrid Operating Theatres
+Hybrid Operating Theaters

 A revolutionary alternative to conventional operating rooms is represented by the hybrid Operating Room (OR), which allows physicians to perform procedures using real-time image guidance and manage perioperative complications, all in a single environment.
-A hybrid operating room is an operating theatre equipped with a large fixed imaging system that supports high-quality interventional imaging as well as complex open procedures and minimally invasive surgeries.
+A hybrid operating room is an operating theater equipped with a large fixed imaging system that supports high-quality interventional imaging as well as complex open procedures and minimally invasive surgeries.

-Among the drivers that are pushing the development of such infrastructure, physicians desire to perform new combinations of endovascular, laparoscopic and/or open procedures in the same OR using advanced angiographic image guidance.
-As new and emerging endovascular procedures are becoming more complex and of high risk, the patient benefits of reduced trauma/faster recovery associated with minimally invasive surgery and interventional procedures.
-However, there are also challenges facing an implementation of a hybrid OR such as high costs (about \$3-4 million on average), implementation time (1-2 years from planning to implementation), space requirements (80-130 sqm - close to double the size of a standard OR), staff training and team development.
+Among the drivers that are pushing the development of such infrastructure, physicians desire to perform new combinations of endovascular, laparoscopic and/ or open procedures in the same OR using advanced angiographic image guidance.
+As new and emerging endovascular procedures are becoming more complex and of high risk, the patient benefits of reduced trauma/ faster recovery associated with minimally invasive surgery and interventional procedures.
+However, there are also challenges facing an implementation of a hybrid OR such as high costs (about \$3-4 million on average), implementation time (1-2 years from planning to implementation), space requirements (up to 1,400 square feet, almost twice the size required of a standard OR), staff training and team development.